 For example, many life’s instructions revolve around loss and attachment issues.
 So, there are plenty of opportunities for repeating lessons.
 Why?
 No one knows for sure.

 It is too bad someone didn’t tell us we’d be repeating the same mistakes until we learn the underlying reason.
-Sometimes these things revolve around painful major life-changing events, and there are always several minor ones that follow.
+Sometimes these things revolve around painful major life-changing events.
+Then, there are always several minor ones that follow.
 Life is all about lessons.
 A good strategy is to set a reminder on your smartphone to ask yourself, “What Is the lesson?”.
 Reminding yourself brings your attention to focus, and this will help direct your awareness toward the bigger picture, where you will notice patterns and lessons.

 Addiction is one of the root causes of repeating the same things over and over.
 There probably isn’t any hidden message here.
 It is the response to addiction.
 We are all prone to addictive behavior because we are creatures of habit.
 We know we are repeating the same mistake, yet we do it anyway.